Canada Work Permits

 Click here for a detailed list of steps in order to obtain an HRSDC confirmation.

-A Canadian employer must first apply for an HRSDC confirmation at the local HRSDC office responsible for the location where the job will be situated.
+A Canadian employer must first apply for an ESDC confirmation letter at the local ESDC office responsible for the location where the job will be situated.

-It is often possible to discuss the situation and ask for advice from an HRSDC officer during the process, which is usually completed very quickly.
+It is often possible to discuss the situation and ask for advice from an ESDC officer during the process, which is usually completed very quickly.

 Typically, an application from the employer requires the following: